 HRC61: ISHR, GAA stress value of UN mandate on human rights of persons with Albinism

-During HRC61 debate with the Independent Expert on the enjoyment of human rights by persons with albinism, Antoine Gliksohn, Executive Director of the Global Albinism Alliance delivered a joint statement with ISHR.
+During an HRC61 debate with the Independent Expert on the enjoyment of human rights by persons with albinism, Antoine Gliksohn, Executive Director of the Global Albinism Alliance delivered a joint statement with ISHR.
 Read and watch the statement below.

 Together with the International Service for Human Rights, the Global Albinism Alliance would like to thank the Independent Expert, for her very important work.